New York City Asian man pushed to ground, kicked in head during brutal assault video shows

 Hate crimes against Asian Americans skyrocketed in New York City last month, with 31 hate crimes reported in March 2021, compared to zero that were logged in the same month of 2020, according to the NYPD.

+The niece of the victim in this latest attack told the New York Post that the surge in crime against Asian Americans makes her afraid to go out on the streets.

+"I’m scared and paranoid.
+I don’t feel safe," the 20-year-old told the newspaper.
+"I’m afraid to walk on the streets when it’s dark.
+I go home before it gets dark.
+There are so many of these incidents happening.
+Now it’s close to home … It is so wrong that this happens and it’s not just one time.

-In one of the attacks, 38-year-old Brandon Elliot allegedly kicked and punched a 65-year-old Asian woman, telling her: "F--- you, you don’t believe here, you Asian…"
+In an attack that made national news last month, 38-year-old Brandon Elliot allegedly kicked and punched a 65-year-old Asian woman, telling her: "F--- you, you don’t believe here, you Asian…"

 CLICK HERE TO GET THE FOX NEWS APP